CelerCoin/sentinel/README.md

     “IsFailed”: false
     }

 At this point, your remote masternode is synchronized and chatting with the network but is not accepted as a masternode because it hasn’t been introduced to the network by your collateral.
+You can stop watch by press Ctrl+Z on Windows or CONTROL+Z on macOS.

 ## 5. Start Your Masternode